 In addition to the core requirements, students must choose a concentration within the Master of Science in Engineering Management program.
-To graduate with a concentration, students must take five (5) courses, totaling 15 credit hours, in the area of their chosen concentration while at Westcliff University.
+To graduate with a concentration, students must

 Technology Engineering Management (TEM)

 The Master of Science in Engineering Management with a concentration in Technology Engineering Management (TEM) is designed to provide students with a foundation in systems engineering management processes and techniques.
 This program is ideal for professionals who are interested in management roles within the systems engineering field and who may have experience but do not have formal training.
 Students will learn information systems engineering processes and techniques, strategic engineering technology management, and reliability engineering.
 Graduate students will complete one (1) additional graduate level assignment in each course.